-Safety Management Online (SMO) is a web-based tool by which the SP3 system can be electronically applied.
-To support the ease of implementation of the SP3 SMS, our church has invested in the SMO web-based tool for congregations to use at no cost.
-The SMO also provides templates and resources for the implementation of a paper-based format of the SP3 SMS.
+Safety Management Online (SMO) - is a web-based tool by which the SP3 system is applied.
+To support the ease of implementation of the SP3 Safety Management System, the LCA/NZ has invested in the SMO web-based tool for congregations to use at no cost.
+There are numerous templates and resources available on SMO.

-Yes, this is a regular responsibility of the Coordinator who needs to always review the information provided by Team Leaders.
+The SP3 Coordinator always needs to review the information provided by Team Leaders.
 This process is necessary in order to approve programs and activities.
-This is what strengthens the system … more than one person (other than the organisers) considering the safety plan of the program.
+This is what strengthens the system - more than one person (other than the organisers) considering the Safety Plan of a program.

-The SP3 system includes the Safety Planning and Permission to Proceed (PtP) process.
-When followed appropriately, this process includes carefully checking the safety planning for the program and all its activities, by the Coordinator.
-If this process is followed properly and something does go wrong, the probability of a future insurance claim covering the incident is significantly increased.
+The SP3 system includes a Permission to Proceed.
+If this is sought and provided properly and something does go wrong, the probability of a future insurance claim covering some of the financial costs of an incident is significantly increased.

-Our moral duty of care should motivate us to apply the SP3 system as intended.
-Doing this will also meet our WHS duty of care.
+Our moral duty should motivate us to apply the SP3 system as intended.
+Doing this properly will also meet our Work Health and Safety duties.